Edgewater (band): Formation and self-titled album: 1997–2000

 In March 1997, Matt Moseman, Cameron Woolf, Adam Leydig, and Christopher Borders formed Edgewater.
 The band began as a four-piece with Moseman handling both vocals and playing rhythm guitar, with Leydig as the lead guitarist, Borders on drums, and Woolf playing bass.
 In March 1998, Micah Creel and Jeremy Rees joined, replacing Borders on drums.
 In June 1999, Justin "Shorty" Middleton of 40% would join the band on rhythm guitar, with Moseman focusing solely on vocals.
 The band would release their self-titled album in July 1999.
 The band began headlining local and regional venues in support of their album, which was released locally.

 Lifter And South of Sideways: 2001–2004

 The band released Lifter in 2001, and began touring in support of the album.
 Woolf left the band in October 2002.
 In January 2003, Ricky Wolking joined, replacing Woolf on bass.

 In June 2003, the band signed to major label Wind-up Records and began working on their major label debut.
 In April 2004, South of Sideways was released.
-The first single, "Eyes Wired Shut" got airplay on many radio stations.
+The first single, "Eyes Wired Shut" got airplay on many radio stations and was also the theme for Backlash 2004.
 It was featured on the Soundtrack for the movie The Punisher.
 They would then tour nationally with Finger Eleven, Three Days Grace, Seether, Default, and Alter Bridge.